cyanogilvie/reuri/doc/reuri.md

     empty corresponding value are encoded without an "=".

 **reuri::query** **decode** *query*
 :   Decode *query* into a list of params and their values.
+A single leading
+    "?" character will be stripped off if it exists and is unencoded.
+(Inverse of **reuri::query encode**)

 **reuri::path** **get** *path* ?*index*?
 :   Return decoded elements of a path.
 See **INDEX SYNTAX** for details on *index*.